Considering coaching?

 You're overwhelmed by lifehacking or productivity

 You’re looking for something more in life.
 But, as a logical, rational person, you’re quickly turned off by anything too woo-woo or out there.
-No crystals, chakras, or daily affirmations for you.
-What's actually backed by scientific evidence?

 You're proud of your analytical mind